KCUR-FM: Classical music

 In 1992, national and local news programming was added to the broadcast schedule, eliminating classical music during the day.
 These changes along with more sophisticated fundraising success enabled the station to increase its listening audience and local news staff.

 On August 16, 2019, KCUR announced it had agreed to purchase KWJC 91.9 FM from William Jewell College in suburban Liberty, Missouri, for $2 million.
 On July 1, 2020, KCUR completed its purchase of KWJC and signed the station, Classical KC, on with a classical music format.

+Association with University of Missouri-Kansas City

+In 2025, the University of Missouri-Kansas City announced it would transfer management of KCUR and Classical KC to an independent nonprofit.

 Programming

 KCUR is the host of The Midwest Newsroom, a partnership between the station, Iowa Public Radio, Nebraska Public Media News, STLPR and NPR that produces news for the region.